Best Ethical Investment Funds 2026

-Ethical investing is growing as more people want to take control of their impact in the world.
+Ethical investing is a growing movement, as more people choose to take control of their impact on the world.

 Investing ethically doesn’t mean you’ll have to compromise on earning a healthy return.

-In fact, investment firm Morgan Stanley reported that sustainable funds achieved a median performance of 4.7% more than traditional funds over a 5-year period in 2024.
+In fact, investment firm Morgan Stanley reported that sustainable funds achieved a median performance uplift of 4.7% above traditional funds over a 5-year period to 2024.

 We’ve rounded up our pick of the best ethical funds and share how to get started making a difference with your money.